x-team/handbook/slack_channels.md

 **#audiophile**
 When you want to listen to your music at a heavenly level of clarity and detail, this is the place for you.

+**#x-parents**
+If you have kids, this is the place where you can chat with other X-Teamers with children, and come up with ideas together, how we can make your lives easier and include you more in our initiatives.

+**#fireside**
+The channel of our bi-weekly live chat, the Fireside Happy Hour.
+It's an informal and unscripted 40 minute group chat.
+Always fun!

 ## Quests & Clubs